licktheroom/lmake/README.md

 # lmake 0.1

 lmake is a Lua project creation tool like make and cmake.
 It's meant to be smart and percise.
-Please see [Contributing](./CONTRIBUTING.md) for details on how to help (when it exists).
+Please see [Contributing](./CONTRIBUTING.md) for details on how to help.

 ### Table of contents